JimW/carpool-on-rails/readme.md

 1. cd into project directory

-1. Create Heroku Project *(This adds a Heroku remote for you in git)*
+1. Create Heroku Project *(This create a project on Heroku and adds a branch named staging for you in git)*

     ```bash
-    heroku create YOUR_UNIQUE_PROJECT_NAME
+    heroku create YOUR_UNIQUE_PROJECT_NAME --remote staging
     ```

 1. Provision a hobby-dev plan database:
     ```bash
-    heroku addons:create heroku-postgresql:hobby-dev
+    heroku addons:create heroku-postgresql:hobby-dev --remote staging
     ```
     or